FuchenUSTC/BCN/README.md

 You could also check the design of the calibration selection and the process of the optimization in these codes.

 ## YOVO-3M and YOVO-10M
-The newly-created large-scale web video datasets YOVO-3M and YOVO-10M are attached in the `./datasets`.
-Please check the `DATASETS.md` in the folder for more details.
+The details of newly-created large-scale web video datasets YOVO-3M and YOVO-10M are attached in the `./datasets`.
+Please check the `README.md` in that folder for more details.

 The download link of related files is https://pan.baidu.com/s/17wR4uYNqMfjLUo0KhXJBuQ (code: dzel)